fabio-miguel/ecommerce-sanity-golf/README.md

 # E-commerce Golf Concept Store

-Developed a comprehensive e-commerce golf store using Remix.js and Sanity.io.
-The project featured a full-featured setup of components and routes to create a seamless shopping experience.
-Integrated GraphQL for efficient data querying and utilized Tailwind CSS via PostCSS to ensure a responsive and modern design.
-The implementation allowed for dynamic content management and a scalable front-end architecture.
+Developed a sophisticated e-commerce platform for golf enthusiasts using Remix.js and Sanity.io.
+This project incorporated a robust setup of components and routing to deliver a fluid shopping experience.
+Integrated GraphQL to streamline data querying and employed Tailwind CSS with PostCSS to achieve a modern and responsive design.
+The solution enabled dynamic content management and supported a scalable front-end architecture.

 [ecommerce-golf-link](https://fullstack-pack-core-golf.vercel.app/)